borismus/ray-input/README.md

 How to instantiate the input library:

-    // Here, camera is an instance of THREE.Camera. var input = new RayInput(camera);
+    // Here, camera is an instance of THREE.Camera,
+    // If second HTMLElement arg is provided, it will be addEventListener'ed. var input = new RayInput(camera, renderer.domElement);

 How to register objects that can be interacted with: